What to expect from Apple at WWDC 2019

 iOS 13 is shaping up to be a significant update, and it may mean big things for the iPad, which Apple has long insisted is its vision for the future of personal computing.
 The details are thin at the moment, but Apple is expected to show off a new multitasking interface.
 And beyond that, we've heard that Apple will also allow developers to build iPad apps with discrete sections you can break out into their own movable windows.
 Third-party developers and hackers have cooked up similar features, but if Apple does really implement this in iOS 13, it might completely change how we interact with software on the iPad.

 A scheme like this seems especially potent when you consider rumors that the iPad might get support for wired mice.
 MacStories founder Federico Viticci recently said on the Connected podcast that Apple has been working on wired mouse support (no Bluetooth, sadly) for a while as an accessibility feature, and noted app developer Steve Troughton-Smith didn't take long to back up his assertion on Twitter.
-While there's no telling whether this will actually get a nod on-stage, it's likely that only owners of recent iPad Pros (and their USB-C ports) would get to use it for a while.
+While there's no telling whether this will actually get a nod onstage, it's likely that only owners of recent iPad Pros (and their USB-C ports) would get to use it for a while.

 Apple will also reveal a feature that allows iPads to act as secondary screens for Macs, which might sound a little familiar — apps like Luna and Duet Display already do the same thing.
 In addition to extending your Mac's display onto your iPad, you'll also reportedly be able to interact with apps and menus using the Apple Pencil.
 There are some big unanswered questions, though: it's not clear which versions of the iPad this feature would work with, or if you'll have to physically connect the tablet to a Mac for it to work.